ForgeGit/ignite_wotlk/README.md

 **How to read this graphic:**

-A Fire Mage's Ignite damage is expected to make up around 40% of their total critical damage by the end of a fight. ("Ignite Damage Dealt" or "Expected")
+A Fire Mage's Ignite damage is expected to make up around 40% of their total critical damage by the end of a fight. ("Ignite Damage Dealt" or "Expected", represented by orange)

 If their Ignite damage exceeds this value (more ignite than expected), they have performed better than expected (represented by blue).